YoichiroSugimoto/YoichiroSugimoto.github.io/README.md

 ## About

-This personal website of Yoichiro Sugimoto.
+Personal website of Yoichiro Sugimoto.

 ## Jekyll theme
 The design of website is based on [al-folio](https://github.com/alshedivat/al-folio) jekyll theme.